 - Ann Wilson

-In this video the lead singer of Heart, paying tribute to the legendary rock band Led Zeppelin, keeps a true sense of her own voice, but doesn’t change the vocals so much that it’s disrespectful to the original.
+The lead singer of Heart, paying tribute to Led Zeppelin, keeps a true sense of her own voice but doesn’t change the vocals so much that it’s disrespectful to the original.
 She’s clearly not afraid of her own vibrato, using it as a tool to accentuate certain lyrics, like at 4:24.

 The classical genre includes secular arias and religious oratorios, as well as motets.
 Opera singing is similar, but it’s part of a stage production, often involving dancing and speaking parts.
 Think of opera as a musical with classical singing instead of Broadway-style singing.